ibm-cloud-docs/dns-svcs/custom-resolver.md

 * location-2 in us-south-1 has address: `A2`
 * location-3 in us-south-3 has address: `A3`

 The proximity rule is applied first to determine primary DNS servers for `us-south-1` and `us-south-3` because these two availability zones have locations.
-Next, the load balancing optimization rule is used to selected the `location-2` as the primary server for `us-south-2`.
+Next, the load balancing optimization rule is used to select the `location-2` as the primary server for `us-south-2`.
 Consequently, the resultant DNS servers for compute instances in each availability zone will be:
 * us-south-1: `A1` (primary), `A2`, `A3`.
 * us-south-3: `A3` (primary), `A1`, `A2`.
 * us-south-2: `A2` (primary), `A1`, `A3`.